dcj/Clojure-GeoSpatial-Study-Group/README.md

 #### Hashmap/row-orientation versus feature-orientation

-As a Clojure programmer, hashmaps are king, the primary datatype used to organize data.
+As a Clojure programmer, hashmaps are king, it is the primary datatype used to organize data.
 When I read rows from a database, each row is a hashmap, so any geometries in that row/table are included in the hashmap.
 With `Feature`s, for some tasks, it now may be preferable to transform a geometry-containing-database-row into a `feature`, with the non-geometry key/values placed in the feature's properties, and the geometry key's value placed in the feature's geometry.